 Meditation or Prayer?
 Which fits better with spirituality – prayer or meditation?
 What is prayer?
 What is meditation?
 Can you use both prayer and meditation when you are spiritual?
 Do you have to use either?
 Do you have to use both?

-I look forward to welcoming you at the workshop.
+I look forward to getting your feedback on the video.

 We all want to spread joy in the world, right?